zcakg86/neural-networks-house-prices/README.md

 # neural-networks-house-prices

-Repository to work with training neural networks, then present performance with panel.
+Repository to work with training neural networks (for understanding market dynamics with Seattle house sales data), then present model performance with panel.